We've all been there; that moment you hear a song for the first time and it leaves you breathless.

 But I was on a mission to find out this song.
 It took me a few years, believe it or not before I even heard it myself.
 Or at least to recognize it was THE song.

 Are you just dying to know the name of the song?!

-As I said, it took me two years to figure out the song.
+As I said, it took me a hot minute (years) to figure out the song.
 I had something to do for two whole years, a mission of sorts.
 It was an amazing little journey and when I finally heard the song I said "That HAS to be it!"
 But even then I did not know the name of the band.
-It was all too much, I could barely stand how close I was but still was not sure.
+I could barely stand how close I was but still was not sure.

 Luckily by that time I was able to ask a friend since the song had been out for a while.
 I was able to experience the same emotion as Shawn.
 I got to share with my friend this amazing song I had finally heard but still did not know the name of.

 When he told me, I was like "Aahhhhh" Exhale, finally but what an adventure it was!
 I see that now.
 I see that it was an adventure, not an inconvenience.